 We often want to do some if-this/then-that automation in Salesforce.
 But Salesforce gives you many ways to build automation, both declaratively (clicks, not code!) and programmatically: Workflow Rules, Process Builder, Apex, and Flow.
-This post goes through the pros/cons of each (but spoiler, just use Flow).
+This post goes through the differences between Process Builde, Flow, and Apex (but spoiler, just use Flow).

 What are Salesforce Workflow Rules?